Rated: 13+ · Short Story · Ghost · #1900604

 Richard and Harvey looked at her as if she lost her mind, only Rachael seemed to believe her.
 “Maybe we should get out of these swamps, Harvey, the sooner the better.
 I'm with Lisa, I don’t feel right about this anymore.”

-Harvey worked the controls, and the boat zoomed ahead; but he still needed to take a stab at saving the night’s adventure.
-“Richard, did I ever tell you about this blood-sucking Rugaru.
+Harvey worked the controls, and the boat zoomed ahead, but he still needed to take a stab at saving the night’s adventure.
+“Richard, did I ever tell you about this blood-sucking Rugaru?
 He’s the Cajun version of a werewolf?
-There’s been sightings of such a creature in these parts, and people have been known to disappear without a trace.
+There have been sightings of such a creature in these parts, and people have been known to disappear without a trace.
 Sometimes, people would find dead, mutilated bodies floating in these very waters.”

 Lisa, Rachael, and Richard all groaned, and turned to glare at him.
 Harvey smiled.
 “Sorry, I sometimes can’t help myself.
 What can I say in my defense, I love Halloween!”

 “Yes Harvey, I’ve heard of the blood-sucking Rugaru,” Richard answered him.
 “There have been so many descriptions of this creature; some people describe it as a body of a man and a head like a wolf, Others have described him as bigfoot and then, some even claim that he’s an exact replica of a Wendi-go...”

 “Yes and he roams these very swamps just looking for any unwitting victim to suck their blood dry.
 He will not stop until he finds his perfect someone.
 Who will be his next victim?
 Will it be you, you, you or maybe me?”
 Lisa interrupted, trying to shut them up, but only succeeded in scaring herself.
 Harvey laughed when he saw her visibly shake.